 - 50 percent of flight delays due to engine problems at a cost of US$9,000 per hour.

 - 50 percent of flight cancellations due to engine problems at a cost of US$66,000 per cancellation.

 On April 15th, 1912, the RMS Titanic sank in the North Atlantic Ocean after Captain Edward Smith misjudged the distance between an iceberg and the ship’s hull.
 Once deemed “unsinkable,” the ship crashed to the shock of the world, causing 1,517 deaths.

 There are many natural and environmental factors and stressors that can cause human error.
 A few examples of factors that contribute to human error include emotional stress, anxiety, fatigue, distractions, complex documentation, workload, time pressure, poor communication, and much more.
 However, there are ways to mitigate risk and limit human error.

 Human error examples and stats are often mind boggling.
 So what can be done to mitigate costly human mistakes, and how can we solve for the cost of human errors?

 Verification steps, automation, machine learning, and artificial intelligence are fundamentally improving the accuracy of work products and processes across many sectors.

-In some cases, these technologies and methods are being used in tandem with human labor to minimize error rates.
+In some cases, these technologies and methods are being used in tandem with human labor to minimize human error rates.
 A study by UNLV found that humans empowered by automation technology are over twenty times more accurate at data verification than humans alone.